 Add rice and 1/4 of the stir-fry sauce, stir-frying everything together.

-- Push ingredients aside to create a clear space in center of pan.
+Push ingredients aside to create a clear space in the center of the pan.
 Drizzle in a little more oil and then crack in the egg.
 Quickly scramble, gradually incorporating into the rice.

 Add peas and continue adding more sauce as you fry until rice is evenly colored.
 Taste-test as you go, adding more sauce until flavor/saltiness is to your liking.
 If still not salty enough after adding all the sauce, add more soy sauce.
 More chili can be added to, to taste.

 Serve hot from the pan, adding a final topping of sliced spring onion and fresh basil or coriander.
 Enjoy!

 - After a day or two in the refrigerator, leftover rice can become lumpy and dried out.
 Not to worry.
 Just drizzle a little vegetable oil onto your fingers or work through the rice, returning clumps back into individual grains (see this picture: Preparing Leftover Rice for Frying).
 The oil also helps add moisture back into the rice.
 The rice may seem hard and dry, but this can make for some of the best fried rice because it then stays light in the pan.